vorakl/vorakl.github.io/src.docs/content/pages/about.rst

 |

 I currently reside with my family in Seattle, WA.
 However, prior to moving to the United States, I also lived in Ukraine, Poland, and Germany.
 I've been working in the field of computer systems engineering for two decades.
 My formal education is in *Telecommunications Engineering* which I received at the `National Technical University of Ukraine`_ and graduated with a Master's degree in 2004.
 In my professional life, I have worked for companies in many different industries, including retail, e-commerce, Internet service providers, and multinational high-tech companies such as IBM and Google, to name a few.
 Throughout my career, I've been designing, building and maintaining various types of computer infrastructures, from on-premises (bare metal) to cloud computing, with the focus on automation and site reliability.
+Currently, I work as a Systems Development Engineer at Amazon to keep `Amazon Linux`_ a secure and reliable Linux distribution.

 |